Non-exchangeable Conformal Prediction with Optimal Transport: Tackling Distribution Shifts with Unlabeled Data: Extra experimental details and results

 \subsubsection{Computing the Bounds}

-We compute the 1-Wasserstein version of the bound by estimating $\left[ \max_{s_c \in \R}\push{P}{s}(s_c) \right]$ with a Gaussian KDE and computing $W_1(\push{\hat P}{s}, \push{\hat Q}{s})$ analytically.
+We compute the 1-Wasserstein version of the bound by estimating $\max_{s_c \in \R}p_{\push{P}{s}}(s_c)$ with a Gaussian KDE and computing $W_1(\push{\hat P_n}{s}, \push{\hat Q_m}{s})$ analytically.
 However, for the weighted CDF version of the bound we have a couple of options.
 The first is to treat the bound as a expectation under $\push{P}{s}$, which can be approximated via the $n$ samples ${(X_i, Y_i)}_{i=1}^n$ we have from $P$

-This gives good estimates of the bound and is computationally cheap, but unfortunately it did not prove very useful as an optimization objective for learning the weights in $\push{\hat P^\vw}{s}$.
+This gives tight estimates and is computationally cheap but did not prove useful as an optimization objective for learning a weighting scheme.
 Alternatively, we could compute the upper bound by numerical integration, which works well for unidimensional data.
-Since our nonconformity scores are bounded in $[0,1]$, we create a grid with equally spaced $K$ points $s_k$, which allows to compute the upper bound as
+Since our nonconformity scores are bounded in $[0,1]$, we use a grid of equally spaced $K$ points $s_k$ to get the following estimate

 In this case, we have to estimate the probability $\push{P}{s}(s_k)$ for each of the points in the grid.
 We do that with a Gaussian KDE, using reflection \citep{jones1993simple} to deal with the boundaries in $[0,1]$.
-This proved a better optimization objective, facilitating the learning of the weighted distribution $\push{\hat P^\vw}{s}$.
+This proved a better optimization objective, facilitating the learning of the weighted distribution $\push{\hat P_n^\vw}{s}$.
 Thus, when computing the weighted-CDF version of the bound we use the numerical integration method as in (\ref{eq:grid}) for both training and evaluation; see Table~\ref{tab:coverage_gaps} for an analysis of the tightness of the bound (\ref{eq:grid}) in ImageNet-C with severity 5.
-Note that in all cases, we can replace $\push{\hat P}{s}$ with $\push{\hat P^\vw}{s}$.
+Note that in all cases, we can replace $\push{\hat P_n}{s}$ with $\push{\hat P_n^\vw}{s}$.